Ningreka/EV-Eye/matlab_processed/README.md

 # Ev-eye dataset processing
-We use matlab to process raw data to get the ground truth
+We use matlab to process raw data to get the ground truth.

 ## Installation
 ```angular2html